-Prior to course commencement, ATOs should identify any special requirements that delegates may have.
+Before every course, ATOs should identify any special requirements that delegates may have.
 Delegates' special requirements are supported by CITB and are detailed in the quality assurance requirements document.

 8. Course delivery and completion

 There are minimum and maximum numbers of delegates allowed on all SSP courses.
 These are detailed in the quality assurance requirements document.
 These delegate numbers are not subject to an appeal.